 Can you present your thesis in just 3 Minutes?
 Are you up for the challenge?
 You have three minutes, one static slide, no props, and no materials – just you!
-If you get through the first round we will train and support you so that you are ready for a live Warwick final on June 19th.
-The winner of this will get put forward to the regional finals – and who knows maybe the Final on September 16th in Birmingham.
+If you get through the first round we will train and support you so that you are ready for a live Warwick final.
+The winner of this will get put forward to the regional finals – and who knows maybe the National Final.

 Three Minute Thesis (3MT®) is a research communication competition for doctoral students, originally developed by The University of Queensland (https://threeminutethesis.uq.edu.au/).
 It challenges you to present a compelling oration on your thesis topic and its significance in just three minutes.

 3MT develops academic, presentation, and research communication skills by challenging you to effectively explain your research in engaging, accessible language to a non-specialist audience.

 - Share your research with the wider Warwick community

 - The skills you’ll develop are essential on the job market, in lectures, conferences and many other contexts where you need to make an impact